-"Fourth, I direct that should any one or more of the beneficiaries named in this will object to the distribution as made, or shall enter upon any contest of this will upon any ground whatsoever, or attempt to defeat the provisions of this will, said person or persons shall receive the sum of One (\$1.00) Dollar each and no more, and any and all other provisions made herein for such contestants, other than the sum of One (\$1.00) Dollar as stated, shall be annulled and revoked.

-"Fifth, I hereby nominate, constitute, and appoint, Executor of this my LAST WILL and TESTAMENT.
+or shall enter upon any contest of this will upon any ground whatsoever, or attempt to defeat the provisions of this will said person or persons shall receive the sum of One (\$1.00) Dollar each and no more, and any and all other provision made herein for such contestants, other than the sum of One (\$1.00) Dollar as stated, shall be annulled and revoked.
+"Fifth, I hereby nominate, constitute, and appoint

-"The foregoing instrument was subscribed, sealed, published and declared by John Doe as and for his LAST WILL and TESTAMENT, in our presence and in the presence of each of us, and we, at the same time, at his request and in his presence, and in the presence of each other, hereunto subscribe our names and residence as attesting witnesses."
+"IN WITNESS WHEREOF, I hereby set my hand and seal this day of "The foregoing instrument was subscribed, sealed, published and declared by John Doe as and for his LAST WILL and TESTAMENT, in our presence and in the presence of each of us, and we, at the same time, at his request and in his presence, and in the presence of each other, hereunto subscribe our names and residence as attesting witnesses." of of ......

-of

-of

-of